fluffyfluffycake/MacGen/README.md

 *MacGen*
 ********
 A python program to create random mac addresses.
-To use, open program and the output will be a random mac address.
+To use, run python script and the output will be a random mac address.